 A House Full of Busy Wallpaper

-Dampness or damp smells in the basement throw up a red flag to buyers that the foundation leaks!
-Most problems we see are not caused by faulty foundations.
+Dampness or damp smells in the basement throw up a red flag to buyers that the foundation leaks.
+Most problems are not caused by faulty foundations.
 They occur because rainwater is being diverted towards the foundation instead of away from it.

 Poor Curb Appeal

 You must grab a buyer's interest from the curb if you want to sell the home for top dollar.
-Home buyers often refuse to go into a house with an unkempt yard, sagging doors or peeling paint.
-Of course, the best approach is to replace and repaint, but if you can't afford to paint?
-Okay, but get that yard in tip-top shape and grab a screwdriver to fix those doors.
+Homebuyers often refuse to go into a house with an unkempt yard, sagging doors, or peeling paint.
+Of course, the best approach is to replace and repaint, but if you can't afford those expenses, do what you can to make the home seem well kept.

-I'm serious.
 Some people never clean their gutters, and it always makes buyers wonder what else hasn't been maintained.
 Gutters clogged with debris can lead to wood rot around the gutters.
 Hire someone to clean the gutters or do the job yourself.

 Sellers Who Hang Around for Showings

-If a realtor is showing your home, you need to leave the house during showings.
-Home buyers feel awkward about opening closet doors and lingering for a really good look at the house if the seller is home.
+If a realtor is showing your home, you need to leave the house during the showing.
+Homebuyers feel awkward about opening closet doors and lingering for a really good look at the house if the seller is home.
 If you're selling by owner, give them some space, don't hover.